hognogicristina/hognogicristina/README.md

 With my educational background and my programming skills, I am excited to explore new opportunities in the IT field and to make a meaningful contribution to any team I join.

 ## More about me 🥰
-- I’m currently working on finishing collage 🎓
+- I’m currently working on getting my college degree 💻🎓
-- I’m currently learning Magento 💻
 - How to reach me: hognogicristina@gmail.com 📧
 - Fun fact: I love cats 😻 and ballet 💃